ros-drivers/camera1394/README.rst

 **Warning**::

   The master branch normally contains code being tested for the next ROS release.
-It will not always work with previous releases.
+It will not always work with all previous releases.
   Sometimes, it may not work at all.

-  So, to build for Groovy, check out the groovy-devel branch instead of master.
+The current master works with Hydro and Groovy.
+To build for Fuerte, check out the fuerte-devel branch instead of master.

 .. _Camera1394: http://www.ros.org/wiki/camera1394
 .. _image_pipeline: http://www.ros.org/wiki/image_pipeline